jonatansegovia-borderless/-readme-ssh-sourcetree-ENG/README.md

   ![](./img/12.png)

-- 3.3 - The following poster will appear, and we select 'Yes'.
+- 3.3 - The following popup will appear, and give it 'Yes'.

   ![](./img/13.png)

-- 3.4 - We are asked if we have a generated SSH, we give it no because the extension of our SSH will not be recognized by putty, which is the program that will convert our key to .ppk to works.
+- 3.4 - Select NO when asked about loading a SSH key.
+Source tree uses Putty auth agent for managing the private keys and needs them to be converted to a different format before loading them (instructions in the next section).

   ![](./img/14.png)

 ## Putty

-4 - Putty allows us to modify the extension for our SSH key.
+4 - Putty allows us to convert SSH keys to the format it supports.
 Inside ST we access in this way.

 - 4.1 - In ST searchbar: Tools / Create or Import.

   ![](./img/16.png)

-- 4.2 - The following poster will appear, and we select 'Load'.
+- 4.2 - The following popup will appear, and give it 'Load'.

   ![](./img/17.png)